Chapter 1:

 Kirana—the capital.
 It was a few days away by carriage.
 I’d only been once, before Zain was born, on a trip with my father.
 It felt impossible to reach on our own.
 But I didn’t say that.
 I didn’t have anything better to offer.

-I was pulled from a nightmare by the sound of crying.
+A nightmare yanked me awake, shattered by the sound of soft crying.
 It came from the other side of the room.
-I moved carefully, terrified I’d step on my brother.
+Terrified I’d step on my brother, I moved carefully in the dark.
 When I found him and picked him up, a sliver of light from the shutters caught his face—

 And I saw them.